netdata/netdata/python.d/README.md

 # logind

-THis module monitors active sessions, users, and seats tracked by systemd-logind or elogind.
+This module monitors active sessions, users, and seats tracked by systemd-logind or elogind.

 It provides the following charts: